nyic/nyic.shop/content/memberships.md

 Workbenches start at $695/mo and includes access to all tools, the wood shop, and storage for tools and supplies, enabling long-term projects to develop without the hassle that a makerspace imposes.

+Flex members can purchase storage space for projects or tools.

 All memberships come with 24/7 building access.

 [Email us to schedule a tour and start building!](mailto:info@nyic.shop)